-But no matter how many years you’ve been hosting Thanksgiving or Christmas dinner, there’s always something that gets overlooked in the hustle and bustle of the holiday.
+No matter how many years you’ve been hosting a large holiday dinner, there’s always something that gets overlooked in the hustle and bustle of the holiday.
 It’s your last chance to run to the store for anything.

 Most of the holiday prep is done the day before the holiday.
-So whether you’re coming home after a long day of work or you cleared your schedule to prep for the holiday dinner, you have a few hours of cooking ahead of you.
+So whether you’re coming home after a long day of work or you took the day off to prep for tomorrow’s dinner, you have a few hours of cooking ahead of you.

 - Dry rub main course meat–rub the spice mix you prepared on day three all over the meat.
 Then wrap it tightly in plastic wrap and let it sit in the fridge overnight.